carlomilanesi/measures-rs/docs/Tutorial.md

 * `Angle`: Property of angle units.
 * `Radian`: The only built-in unit having the property `Angle`.

+The first line in the macro invocation contains the list of desired features.
+In this example, all the features are specified.

 Therefore, if there is the need to work using relative and absolute measures, using angular directions, in 1D, in 2D, in 3D, using transformation objects, with exact measures and measures with uncertainty, the macro `define_measure_types` with such arguments should be used.
 It will declare every kind of measures, directions and transformations.

-Though, if only some of such types are needed, you can remove some of those arguments, and so reduce the number of declared types.
+Though, if only some of such types are needed, you can remove some of those arguments, so reducing the number of declared types.
-In this way, the resulting code would be quicker to compile, and developers would not be not bothered by unneeded types.
+In this way, the resulting code would be quicker to compile, and developers would not be bothered by unneeded types.

-Relative measures cannot be removed, but if absolute measures, i.e. points in affine spaces, are not needed, you can remove the option `with_points` from the macro invocation.
+Relative measures cannot be removed, but if absolute measures, i.e. points in affine spaces, are not needed, you can remove the feature *`with_points`* from the macro invocation.
 The following types will not be generated: `MeasurePoint`, `MeasurePoint2d`, `MeasurePoint3d`, `AffineMap2d`, and `AffineMap3d`.

-If angular directions are not needed, you can remove the option `with_directions`.
+If angular directions are not needed, you can remove the feature *`with_directions`*.
 The types `UnsignedDirections` and `SignedDirections` will not be generated.

-1-dimension measures cannot be removed, but if 2-dimension measures are not needed, you can remove the option `with_2d`.
+1-dimension measures cannot be removed, but if 2-dimension measures are not needed, you can remove the feature *`with_2d`*.
 The following types will not be generated: `Measure2d`, `MeasurePoint2d`, `LinearMap2d` and `AffineMap2d`.

-If 3-dimension measures are not needed, you can remove the option `with_3d`.
+If 3-dimension measures are not needed, you can remove the feature *`with_3d`*.
 The following types will not be generated: `Measure3d`, `MeasurePoint3d`, `LinearMap3d` and `AffineMap3d`.

-If the linear or affine transformations in a plane or in the space are not needed, you can remove the option `with_transformations`.
+If the linear or affine transformations in a plane or in the space are not needed, you can remove the feature *`with_transformations`*.
 The following types will not be generated: `LinearMap2d`, `AffineMap2d`, `LinearMap3d` and `AffineMap3d`.

-If exact measures are not needed, because you are going to use only measures with uncertainty, you can remove the option `exact`.
+If exact measures are not needed, because you are going to use only measures with uncertainty, you can remove the feature *`exact`*.
 The following types will not be generated: `Measure`, `MeasurePoint`, `Measure2d`, `MeasurePoint2d`, `Measure3d`, `MeasurePoint3d`, `LinearMap2d`, `AffineMap2d`, `LinearMap3d`, `AffineMap3d`, `MeasurePoint3d`, `UnsignedDirections`,`SignedDirections`, `DecibelsMeasureFormatter`.

-Conversely, if measures with uncertainty are not needed, because you are going to use only exact measures, you can remove the option `with_approx`.
+Conversely, if measures with uncertainty are not needed, because you are going to use only exact measures, you can remove the feature *`with_approx`*.
 The following types will not be generated: `ApproxMeasure`, `ApproxMeasurePoint`, `ApproxMeasure2d`, `ApproxMeasurePoint2d`, `ApproxMeasure3d`, `ApproxMeasurePoint3d`, `ApproxLinearMap2d`, `ApproxAffineMap2d`, `ApproxLinearMap3d`, `ApproxAffineMap3d`, `ApproxMeasurePoint3d`, `ApproxUnsignedDirections`,`ApproxSignedDirections`, `ApproxDecibelsMeasureFormatter`.

-Notice that it makes no sense to remove both the options `exact` and `with_approx`.
+Notice that it makes no sense to remove both the features `exact` and `with_approx`.

 Actually, these definitions do not define all the properties and all the units of measurement we used in our examples.